Three things cannot be long hidden: the sun, the moon, and the truth. Buddha

 Roast the pumpkin seeds in a 350-degree oven for 2-3 minutes until turning brown and fragrant.
 Prepare the lemon juice, lemon zest, & fresh herbs and set aside.
 Once the seeds are toasted, remove from the oven and add them directly to the blender warm with all of the prepared ingredients.
 The mixture might need some agitation with a spatula to get going but should get going to a nice bit of pureeing in little time.
 Blend on high until well mixed and bright green.

-Serve within a day or two to ensure the best colour from the broccoli and the best nutritional value.
-Broccoli pesto will keep in the fridge for several days and is delicious served with chickpea flat bread, or as a dip for crunchy crackers.
-In my next post, I’ll share with you the latest version of chickpea flat bread that has won my heart for good.
+Serve within a day or two to ensure the best colour of the broccoli and the best nutritional value.
+Broccoli pesto will keep in the fridge for several days and is delicious served with chickpea flatbread, or as a dip for crunchy crackers.
+In my next post, I’ll share with you the latest version of chickpea flatbread that has won my heart for good.

 Since our return from France in August (and the recipes I brought home from Provence), I’ve had the pleasure to try a many of these, and this one is so far my favourite!
 So stay tuned for an easy, filling, and nutritious version of what is fast becoming a popular food here at home (and for very good reason).